plating, anodizing, & finishing Q&As since 1989

 Dynisco HotRunners - Gloucester, MA USA

-I've just read that citric acid will remove the white layer.
+I've just read that citric acid [on eBay or Amazon affil link] will remove the white layer.
 Or abrasive blasting.
 If the white is not removed From the surface it can cause fatigue problems in the future.
 I guess it did.George Allen

 - Harrisburg, Pennsylvania, USA